kopytjuk/kopytjuk.github.io/content/posts/bringing-crash-scene-diagrams-to-life/index.md

 y(t) = f(t; \bold w_y)
 $$

-Note that time $t$ is the argument for both of the functions.
+Note that the time $t$ is the argument for both of the functions.

 We find the spline parameters $\bold w_x$ by fitting the spline to the waypoints ($t$ and $x$ in particular):